-If you’re part of a low-income household, you might qualify for the Emergency Broadband Benefit program, which offers $50 per month off internet.
-To learn more about the Emergency Broadband Benefit program and other low-income internet solutions, see “Free and Low-Income Internet Plans.”
+If you’re part of a low-income household, you might qualify for the Affordable Connectivity Program (ACP), which offers $30 per month off internet.
+To learn more about the ACP and other low-income internet solutions, see “Free and Low-Income Internet Plans.”

 How much does Wi-Fi cost per month?

 In addition to the $50 or so per month your internet service provider charges for internet access, you may have to pay around $10 per month to rent a Wi-Fi router.

 We know—you’re already paying a lot.
 But very few internet providers include the cost of your internet equipment in their advertised prices.
 Instead, they tack the Wi-Fi equipment rental on as a hidden fee.

 To learn more about what makes Wi-Fi different from internet service, check out our home Wi-Fi guide.